IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

   - Familiarity with basic Linux commands

-  - Have internet access

-  - Have a SkyTap App Mod Lab environment ready

-## 4. What is Already Completed
+## 4. The Lab Environment

-A six Linux VMs App Mod Lab environment has been provided for this lab.
+An App Mod Lab environment has been provided for this lab.
+It contains six VMs.

 ![](./images/media/image2.png)